 T + 1.9 weeks:

 I met a lovely French couple in my pre-MC-flight stop in Cancun, one of whom had a strange fixation with the ‘Philly-Cheese Steak’ after travelling to Philadelphia, sampling the grease-food cuisine and using the titular sandwich as a barometer by which to judge American cooking.
 He harped on n on about how disgusting poutine was.
 I told him like most things in life, it’s meant to be enjoyed drunk.
-I met someone troubled by a past, uncertain about the future yet with a poise as if existing in a state of perpetually walking on a tightrope, so present as if possessing an aura, zero fucks to give, perhaps confused why they were even in Mexico or why they were even anywhere, whose personality fell somewhere along a continuum of assholeishness masked as introversion yet still lit up the room in a strange way.
-I became way too intrigued with them and should’ve seen it for what it was (though I’m not sure what that is).
+I met someone troubled by a past, uncertain about the future yet with a poise as if existing in a state of perpetually walking on a tightrope, a brooding streak that dyed all gesture, presence as if possessing an aura, zero fucks to give, perhaps confused why they were even in Mexico or why they were even anywhere at all, whose personality fell somewhere along a continuum of assholeishness masked as introversion.
+She still lit up the room in a strange way.
 I hate to classify people but I do think there are ‘archetypes’ out there, and I deeply appreciate meeting someone who doesn’t even loosely fit any personality mold in my schema of ‘people-types’.
 There have been a few in the last couple weeks, now added to the mental repository and thus it becomes marginally more difficult to find someone whose existence is a query to myself.
 I eagerly await the question marks, the puzzles, the WTF’s of all backgrounds and his/her-stories.

 T+ 2 weeks